sahilrajput03/sahilrajput03/thoughts-principles.md

 Don't use gacp, instead use gac and only once in a day push to github.

-Don't worry about mistakes, just keep making them.
+Don't worry about mistakes, just keep making them. ~ Bhavish Aggarwal

 Fail fast, move fast ahead.